Canada Child Benefit

 Notes

-We pay children’s special allowances for children under 18 years of age who are being maintained by a government department, agency, or institution, or under proposed changes an Indigenous governing body (or department or agency authorized or appointed by an Indigenous governing body).
+The CRA pays children’s special allowances for children under 18 years of age who are being maintained by a government department, agency, institution, or Indigenous governing body (or department or agency authorized or appointed by an Indigenous governing body).
 You cannot get the CCB for a foster child for any month in which children’s special allowances are payable for that child.
 For more information on the children’s special allowances, see CSA fact sheet or call 1-800-387-1193.

-If you live with a child whom you care for under a kinship or close relationship program from the government of Canada, a province or territory, or under proposed changes an Indigenous governing body, you can still get the CCB for that child, even if you receive financial assistance under that program, as long as no children’s special allowances are payable for that child.
+If you live with a child whom you care for under a kinship or close relationship program from the government of Canada, a province, territory, or Indigenous governing body, you can still get the CCB for that child, even if you receive financial assistance under that program, as long as no children’s special allowances are payable for that child.

 When you should apply